 \subsubsection{Many inputs and many outputs}

-String diagrams and their generalisations, such as surface diagrams, have undoubtedly been one of the main sources of intuition for higher categories.
+String diagrams and their generalisations, such as surface diagrams, are one of the main sources of intuition about higher categories.
 Recently, they have been at the centre of an approach to semistrict algebraic higher categories \cite{bar2016data} built around the proof assistant Globular \cite{vicary2016globular}; less recently, they have been the basis of many coherence theorems, either implicitly \cite{kelly1980coherence} or explicitly \cite{joyal1991geometry}.

-In most useful applications, string diagrams represent cells with many inputs and many outputs, yet multicategories and opetopic/multitopic sets only have many-to-one cells.
-This not only deprives the opetopic and multitopic approach of some intuition, but also makes the description of higher morphisms --- transformations, modifications, and so on --- quite unwieldy.
+In most useful applications, string diagrams represent cells with many inputs and many outputs, while multicategories and opetopic/multitopic sets only have many-to-one cells.
+This makes the description of higher morphisms --- transformations, modifications, etc --- quite unwieldy.
 The simplest description of such higher structure is based on a monoidal closed structure on the category of higher categories, such as the (lax) Gray product of strict $\omega$-categories, and corresponding internal homs \cite{steiner2004omega}.
-However, opetopes/multitopes are not closed under such products; this is why, for example, the only transformations of functors that appear naturally in an approach based on multicategories are icons \cite{lack2010icons}, that is, transformations whose 1-cell components are identities.
+However, opetopes/multitopes are not closed under such products; this is why, for example, the only transformations of functors that appear naturally in a multicategorical approach to bicategories are icons \cite{lack2010icons}, that is, transformations whose 1-cell components are identities.

 It is now due saying that an instance of ``coherence via universality'' earlier than Hermida's appeared in the work of Cockett and Seely on linearly distributive categories and representable polycategories \cite{cockett1997weakly}, and later, with Koslowski, on linear bicategories and representable poly-bicategories \cite{cockett2000introduction,cockett2003morphisms}.
-Poly-bicategories, a ``coloured'' generalisation of polycategories, have 2-cells with many inputs and many outputs, but a restricted form of composition, motivated by the interpretation of the cut rule in sequent calculus.
+Poly-bicategories, a ``coloured'' generalisation of polycategories, have 2-cells with many inputs and many outputs, but a restricted form of composition, meant to interpret the cut rule of sequent calculus.

 As such, representability of poly-bicategories induces not one, but two compatible structures of bicategory --- what was called a linear bicategory structure in \cite{cockett2000introduction} --- which is probably too expressive for our purposes.
 Moreover, the cut-rule composition does not interact well with Gray products.
 This is why, in Section \ref{sec:probicat}, we will introduce \emph{merge-bicategories}, a modified version of poly-bicategories whose two potential bicategory structures collapse to one, and which admits a monoidal closed structure.